jordycg/jordycg/README.md

-## Hi there 👋
+## Hi there! 👋

-I'm a current student / aspiring developer at Western Governers University pursuing a second bachelor's in Software Engineering.
-My first degree is a B.S. in Exercise Science and I've learned how both health and tech play a role in the upkeep of our wellbeing.
+I'm a current student and aspiring developer at [Western Governors University](https://www.wgu.edu/), pursuing my second bachelor's in Software Engineering.
+My first degree is a B.S. in Exercise Science, and I've discovered how both health and technology play a vital role in our wellbeing.

-I'm passionate about making a change and learning new things.
+I'm passionate about making a positive impact and always eager to learn new things.
+Currently, I'm working on enhancing my front-end development skills and building projects that reflect my passion (as told below)

+### Fun fact:
+I'm very passionate about running 🏃‍♂️, exercise 💪, and the outdoors 🌲🌞.

 <!--
 **jordycg/jordycg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.